 After the death of a loved one, how they prepared and what estate planning they did becomes apparent quickly.
-When a loved one dies with a will, the family may or may not be happy with what winds up being on the will.
-They will typically go through a court-ordered process, called probate, to determine the validity of the will.
+When a loved one dies with a will in place, the family may not agree on its contents.
+Wills typically go through a court-ordered process, called probate, to determine their validity.
 For many reasons, beneficiaries can become upset by what they did or didn’t receive, and some individuals are entirely excluded from inheriting anything at all.
 The legal process of challenging the validity of a will is known as “contesting the will.”
 Keep reading to learn how to contest a will, when to contest a will, and how to protect your will from being contested in the future.

 How to Contest a Will